Oberonus/app-activator/README.md

 A simple bash script to run/activate/minimize any app:

 - If an app is not started -- launch it
-- If an app already running -- activate it
+- If an app is already running -- activate it
 - If an app is running and active -- minimize it

 ## Install